deeporiginbio/deeporigin-client/docs/how-to/data-hub/delete.md

     All resources will be deleted without asking for confirmation.

-## Delete database rows, databases, and folders
+## Delete database rows

-To delete multiple rows, databases and folders, run:
+To delete rows in a database, run:

 === "CLI"